Concrete Applications: Quality & Performance Track

 Other Concrete Applications Projects

-Revised Life-365 Software Now Available for Download - The Life-365 software, information, and instructions are now available for download by clicking here.
-The software, designed to estimate the service life and life-cycle costs of alternative concrete mixture designs proportions, life-cycle costs of alternative concrete mixture designs proportions and corrosion protection systems, was updated in 2011 and the latest version is now available.
+Revised Life-365 Software Now Available for Download - The Life-365 software, information, and instructions are available for download from here.
+The software, designed to estimate the service life and life-cycle costs of alternative concrete mixture designs proportions, life-cycle costs of alternative concrete mixture designs proportions and corrosion protection systems.
+Here is an update from May 2014.

 Other Concrete Applications Projects continued